du6293/single_cycle_processor_systemverilog/README.md

 I referenced "COMPUTER ORGANIAZATION AND DESIGN RISC-V EDITION"

-I focused on decoding all command combinations in the risc-v instruction set
+I focused on decoding all command combinations in the risc-v instruction set.